San Francisco del Mar

 It is part of the Juchitán District in the west of the Istmo de Tehuantepec region.

+Geography

-The municipality covers an area of 400.61 km² at an elevation of 10 meters above sea level on the Pacific coast.
+The municipality covers an area of 400.61 km2 at an elevation of 10 meters above sea level on the Pacific coast.

 The climate is warm, subhumid with summer rains and strong winds blowing from south to north.

+Flora and fauna

 Flora include trees and shrubs such as Guanacaste, Tepehuaje, Pochote, Tepescohuite, Mango, Lemon, Tamarind and Coconut.

 Wild fauna include Coyote, Mazatec, Bobcat, Opossum, Armadillo and Pigeon.

+Demography

 As of 2005, the municipality had 1,517 households with a total population of 6,874 of whom 926 spoke an indigenous language.

 The municipality is home to the Huave people, who speak a unique language unrelated to any other.